EvandroLG/memories/README.md

 # memories

 Application to save my thoughts, photos and videos.
-And keep everything private :D
+And keep everything private :D<br>
 Still a work in progress.